How To Choose Colours For A Quilt

 It is very exciting contemplating your first patchwork project.

 Most people have an idea of a certain colour scheme but really don't know how to start.
 There are hundreds of books on the subject and in many ways there is so much information that it is difficult to choose.

 Of course there are many experts who make the most wonderful quilts and everyone eventually develops their own method of selecting fabrics.

-In our 9 Fat Quarter Collection packs we have tried to do this to give a balanced selection of colour depth and co-ordination.
+In our Fat Quarter Collection packs we have tried to do this to give a balanced selection of colour depth and co-ordination.